Mateo Flores (footballer)

-Mateo Flores Lozano (born 7 April 2004) is a Spanish professional footballer who plays as a midfielder for Portuguese club FC Arouca, on loan from Real Betis.
+Mateo Flores Lozano (born 7 April 2004) is a Spanish professional footballer who plays as a midfielder for Primeira Liga club FC Arouca.

 Career

 Born in Valencina de la Concepción, Seville, Andalusia, Flores joined Real Betis' youth sides in 2015, aged 11.
 He spent a year on loan at Calavera CF, before making his senior debut with the reserves on 9 April 2023, coming on as a late substitute for Santiago van der Putten in a 4–1 Segunda Federación away routing of CD Utrera.

 On 3 August 2023, Flores renewed his contract with the Verdiblancos until 2025.
 On 19 October of the following year, after establishing himself as a regular starter for the B's, he made his first team – and La Liga – debut, replacing Aitor Ruibal in a 2–1 away win over CA Osasuna.

 On 26 July 2025, Flores moved abroad for the first time in his career, joining Primeira Liga side FC Arouca on a one-year loan deal.
+On 19 June 2026, his buyout clause was activated and he signed a permanent three-year contract with the club.